-Only common stockholders of record at the close of business on April 17, 2020 will be entitled to vote at the Annual Meeting.
-On this record date, there were 5,049,892 shares of common stock outstanding and entitled to vote.
+Only common stockholders of record at the close of business on April 19, 2021 will be entitled to vote at the Annual Meeting.
+On this record date, there were 8,318,273 shares of our common stock outstanding and entitled to vote.

-If, on April 17, 2020, your shares of our common stock were registered directly in your name with Bellicum's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
-As a stockholder of record of shares of our common stock, you may vote in person at the Annual Meeting or vote by proxy.
-Whether or not you plan to attend the Annual Meeting, we urge you to fill out and return the proxy card that may be mailed to you, or vote by proxy over the telephone or on the internet as instructed below to ensure your vote is counted.
+If, on April 19, 2021, your shares of our common stock were registered directly in your name with Bellicum's transfer agent, American Stock Transfer & Trust Company, LLC, then you are a stockholder of record.
+As a stockholder of record of shares of our common stock, you may vote online during the Annual Meeting or vote by proxy.
+Whether or not you plan to attend the Annual Meeting virtually, we urge you to vote promptly.